 “The product was exceptional and beyond satisfaction, and the service is friendly and professional.
 I would recommend Linda to anyone.”

 “The résumé Linda prepared resulted in offers I didn’t even think I was qualified for.”

 “Linda did a great job.
 My father has been reading résumés for 40 years as part of his profession.
 After reviewing mine, he said it was the best one he had ever seen!”

 “Best money I ever spent!”

 Because all my writing services are highly customized, rates vary depending on the situation.
-Generally, résumés start at $300 for college graduates and max out for executives at $600.
+Generally, résumés start at $600 for college grads up through mid-career and max out for executives at $1,200.

 Remember – in this job market, a powerful, eye-catching résumé can be a real competitive advantage.
 Not necessarily the best time to choose the low-cost provider.
 If you earn just $30,000/year, that’s take home of about $400/week, right?
 Getting a job one week earlier means your investment has paid off.
 Moreover, you will learn things you will use for the rest of your career.
 If you want to be sure yours is the best résumé in every pile, get in touch now.
 (But please don’t ask for samples, as we do not provide them until after we have spoken to you at least once.)